Nether Winchendon House Wedding Photography

 Nether Winchendon House is a fine example of Medieval and Tudor architecture.
 Inside you’ll see the incredible 12th century Great Hall and the 16th century Dining Room with its elaborately carved oak frieze and highly detailed oak linenfold panelling.
 The property also boasts lots of fine antique furniture and family portraits.

 On the outside, the curling Tudor chimneys and crenelated medieval parapets, as well as the 18th Century alterations in the wonderful Strawberry Hill Gothic style form an amazing mixture of architectural styles.
 The house has Grade 1 listed status in recognition of its unique architecture.

 Nether Winchendon boasts a beautiful garden of seven acres, with many fine and rare trees.
 The extensive herbaceous borders and bulbs add lots of colour, whilst the gorgeous 18th Century bridge spans the meandering River Thame over to the water meadows beyond.
 Nether Winchendon House is widely regarded as one of the most romantic ancient historic houses in Britain today.

 Photographing weddings at Nether Winchendon House

 I especially love how the three archways lead through into the courtyard in front of the house entrance.
 These dramatic arches work beautifully from within the courtyard, or from further away on the tree lined driveway approach.
-On my gallery you’ll see a picture that I took of the newlyweds at dusk, I then used my floodlighting to illuminate the archways and courtyard beyond, and the couple were thrilled with the end result.
+On my gallery you’ll see a picture that I took of the newlyweds at dusk.
+I then used my floodlighting to illuminate the archways and courtyard beyond.
+Needless to say, the couple loved the end result.